Collaboration is the motto of the University of Twente.

 Previous research has shown that many prospective scholars with a technical profile choose non-technical Bachelor's programmes in the regions of Noord-Holland and Flevoland.
 One of the reasons is the lack of a university of technology in these regions.
 In 2019, UT and VU Amsterdam launched the Bachelor's in Mechanical Engineering to prevent technical talent from being lost.
 The expansion of the educational offerings should persuade more young people to apply for a technical bachelor's course in Amsterdam.

-We have a worldwide network at our disposal with regards to internships and exchange positions for our students.
-In addition, UT carefully selected specific International Strategic Partners in order stimulate synergetic collaboration to improve the quality of research and education at UT.
+We have a worldwide network at our disposal with regard to internships and exchange positions for our students.
+In addition, UT carefully selected specific International Partners in order to stimulate synergetic collaboration to improve the quality of research and education at UT.